-Earn a Global Agroecology and Local Food Systems Certificate!
-The US-based program is designed for aspiring or established farmers, recent agriculture graduates, and sustainable agriculture advocates from around the world.
-The cost to join MESA's Core Training and Certificate program is $3,850 USD (click here for more on program costs).
+US-based programs are designed for aspiring or established farmers, recent agriculture graduates, and sustainable agriculture advocates from around the world.

 MESA Stewards come with a wide range of expertise and life experience.
-Some work on family farms, others are leaders in their communities or are working toward advanced degrees in agroecology and similar disciplines.
+Some work on family farms, others are emerging community leaders or working toward advanced degrees in agroecology and similar disciplines.
 Many come from regions that have been in conflict for long periods, where the future of small-scale food production is uncertain.
 What MESA Stewards have in common is a desire to be exposed to the innovations in sustainable agriculture production and marketing in the US, and an eagerness to share social and agricultural traditions with their Hosts.

-The NLP is only available to successful graduates of MESA's CTP who seek advanced agricultural skills, particularly in farm management.
+The NLP is only available for alumni participants seeking advanced agricultural skills, particularly in farm management.
+Read more here.

 Example Hosts: The Natural Grocery Company, Thanksgiving Farm at the Center for Discovery, Farm Fresh to You, Clark Farm

 Do you have questions about MESA's programs?
-Check the FAQ!
+Check our FAQ page!

-MESA also develops "custom-designed" programs for groups of agricultural professionals seeking specialized training related to organic certification, fair trade, farm advocacy, etc. or in organic export marketing/sustainable supply chain management.
-(Example hosts: Organic Bouquet, Organic Valley Family of Farms, Veriflora-certified wholesalers and nurseries.)
+MESA offers "custom-designed" sustainability tours and short-course programs for groups seeking specialized training related to organic production, organic certification, fair trade, farm advocacy, etc. or in organic export marketing/sustainable supply chain management.

 We welcome your inquiry!
 Please complete MESA's Group Request Form to help us understand your request and prepare a quote.